Events and Causes

 Official Australia Day celebrations in Sydney and Melbourne since 2016, with the support of the Australia Day Council and the Department of Premier and Cabinet.

-The Global Table 2018, a multicultural event held in Bondi by Waverly Council.
+The Global Table 2018 and 2019, a multicultural event held in Bondi by Waverly Council.

 Gold Coast Diversity Festival 2017, run by the City of Gold Coast to celebrate multiculturalism.